No Phone Number?

 What are you hiding from?

 I've reconsidered the phone policy countless times and I've lost a lot of sleep over it.
-I've extensively looked for ways to remedy this situation and the conclusion is always the same.
+I've made an exhaustive search for remedies and the conclusion is always the same.
 I think the hundreds of testimonials and product reviews on our website speak to the fact that I'm not hiding from anything and that I'm doing the best I can by offering polite, genuine, and helpful replies via email.

 You claim to have answered tens of thousands of emails.
 How is that possible?

-I have answered an awful lot of emails each day for the last 11 years.
+I have answered a lot of emails since Christine and I started our business in 2003.
 On February 16th, 2015 I had a personal record of answering 133 emails from 7:00 am until 10:00 pm that night.
-I have no way to prove it but then again I have no reason to lie about it.
-If you don't believe it, put me to the test by sending me an email question to see how quickly I can reply.
+I have no way to prove it but then again I have no reason to lie about it either.
+My typical day involves me sending between 70 and 90 emails.
+Put me to the test by sending me an email question to see how quickly I reply.

 I bet you only answer questions if you know it will make a sale, right?

 I have no idea if the person sending the email is planning to make a purchase and to me it doesn't matter.
 I've answered hundreds of emails by suggesting other places to find veneers and veneering supplies when a potential customer is looking for something I don't have.
 Darryl Keil at VPS, Dave Bilger at B&B Rarewoods, Peter at Oak Wood Veneer Company and several others can attest to this.
 There are many times when I don't have an answer to a veneering question but I always reply with honesty.
 When I don't have a veneering answer, I usually recommend that the sender post his question on the forum at SawMillCreek.org.
 Again, test me by sending a question.

 You call yourself a Christian and yet you can't take a moment to answer the phone?